vitorussomoliterni/Exercises.TripPlanner/README.md

 ## Testing
 1. All work for this section should be under a new feature branch called trip-service-tests.
 Create this branch from data-access-model
 2. Create test services in the class library TripPlanner.Tests.
-Ensure you use the appropriate project.json dependencies from xUnit website. https://xunit.github.io/docs/getting-started-dotnet-core.html
+Ensure you use the appropriate project.json dependencies from [xUnit website](https://xunit.github.io/docs/getting-started-dotnet-core.html)
 3. As soon as you have created and completed the class for TripApplicationServiceTests including tests for createTrip, UpdateTrip and DeleteTrip.

     - Do a commit to the trip-service-test branch